ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 As in this case 3 parameters were estimated based on 3 moments (and hence parameters are exactly identified), the resulting match is very close.

 Results can be saved by setting `saving` equal to `true`.
-In this case `filename` specified in the estimation mode will be used as suffix.
+In this case `filename` specified in estimation mode will be used as suffix.
 The default saving path is `"./saved/estimation_results/"`.

 ### Wrapping any model
-when running structural estimation exercises, one usually has a code that performs the same computations as `MomentMatching.obj_mom!` and loops over it to evaluate the objective functions at different points.
+When running structural estimation exercises, one usually has a code that performs the same computations as `MomentMatching.obj_mom!` and loops over it to evaluate the objective functions at different points.
 Given that, it is simple to wrap any model into the format required by `MomentMatching` by following the steps below before running the `estimation` function:

 1. Set up an `EstimationMode` structure.
 2. Write `EstimationMode`-specific auxiliary structures `AuxiliaryParameters`, `PredrawnShocks` and `PreallocatedContainers` whenever relevant.